WDI-SEA/notes/00-config-deployment/installfest/windows-wsl/wsl-unit234.md

 sudo service mongodb start
 ```

-* Test if it worked by running the `mongo` command.
+* Test if it worked by running the `mongo` command, and also try the `mongosh` command.
 If you are in the mongo shell, then it worked!
 * If it didn't work, and you get an error referring to `/data/db` - run the following:

 ```text